DMzMin/LMS_Dota2/README.md

 Please see 'xxx' for slides (to be made).

 ------------------------------------------
 !!This readme file STILL NEEDS MORE WORK!!
+Capstone project still in the making.
 ------------------------------------------